cortexproject/cortex/docs/configuration/arguments.md

 - `etcd.max-retries`
    The maximum number of retries to do for failed ops.

-#### memberlist (EXPERIMENTAL)
+#### memberlist

 Flags for configuring KV store based on memberlist library.
-This feature is experimental, please don't use it yet.

 - `memberlist.nodename`
    Name of the node in memberlist cluster.
 Defaults to hostname.
+- `memberlist.randomize-node-name`
+   This flag adds extra random suffix to the node name used by memberlist.
+Defaults to true.
+Using random suffix helps to prevent issues when running multiple memberlist nodes on the same machine, or when node names are reused (eg. in stateful sets).
 - `memberlist.retransmit-factor`
    Multiplication factor used when sending out messages (factor * log(N+1)).
 If not set, default value is used.
 - `memberlist.join`
    Other cluster members to join.
 Can be specified multiple times.
+- `memberlist.min-join-backoff`, `memberlist.max-join-backoff`, `memberlist.max-join-retries`
+   These flags control backoff settings when joining the cluster.
 - `memberlist.abort-if-join-fails`
    If this node fails to join memberlist cluster, abort.
+- `memberlist.rejoin-interval`
+   How often to try to rejoin the memberlist cluster.
+Defaults to 0, no rejoining.
+Occasional rejoin may be useful in some configurations, and is otherwise harmless.
 - `memberlist.left-ingesters-timeout`
    How long to keep LEFT ingesters in the ring.
 Note: this is only used for gossiping, LEFT ingesters are otherwise invisible.
 - `memberlist.leave-timeout`